-Rebecca feels that her time at ONU has helped her make connections with people that she may have never connected with otherwise.
-She is happy to use her prior knowledge to help her fellow students find success in their studies.
+Rebecca feels that her time at ONU has helped her make connections with people she may have never interacted with otherwise.
+She is happy to use her prior knowledge to help fellow students find success in their studies.
 She also is very thankful for the dedication of the faculty and the expertise that they offer to students.
 “Deciding to come to ONU for law school is one of the best decisions that I’ve ever made,” she says.
 “It’s definitely changed my life for the better.”
 After she graduates, Rebecca would like to go into international law working in access to justice.